Latin Extended-G

 Latin Extended-G is a Unicode block containing additional characters for phonetic transcription.
 The Latin Extended-F and -G blocks contain the first Latin characters defined outside of the Basic Multilingual Plane (BMP).

-As of 2023, only a few fonts support this block.
-Ones that are free include Gentium, Andika, Symbola and Unifont.
+Only some of the fonts support this block.
+Ones that are free include Gentium, Andika, Symbola, Unifont, Charis SIL, Noto Sans, Noto Serif, and AncientSans.
+However, in some of these fonts that support this block, not all of the symbols of Latin Extended-G are supported.

 Block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Latin Extended-G block: